 NO WARRANTY OR GUARANTEES.
 Tenants acknowledge that neither Landlord nor Management warrants or guarantees the safety or security of the Tenants, their household members or guests against the criminal or wrongful acts of third parties.
 Each Tenant is responsible for protecting his or her own person and property.

 NO RELIANCE ON SECURITY DEVICES OR MEASURES.
 Tenants acknowledge that security devices or measures may fail or be thwarted by criminals or electrical or mechanical malfunction.
 Therefore, Tenants acknowledge that they should not rely on such devices or measures and should protect themselves and their property as if these devices or measures did not exist.

+Video recordings and Security Cameras are in use at the facility and may be viewed at Management’s discretion or at the request of law enforcement.
+Please advise your Guests!

 SECURITY DEPOSITS

-Management will process the paperwork required for the proper refund/forfeiture of the Security Deposit within 30-days after the completion of a tenancy.
+Management will process the paperwork required for the proper refund/forfeiture of the Security Deposit within 30 days after the completion of a tenancy.
 Tenants are requested to follow these procedures with regard to their security deposit and the completion of their tenancy:

 Whenever possible, give the proper 30-Day advance written notice to vacate.